dejan-mladenovski/spring-boot-eureka-server/README.md

 Because it is a Spring Boot application, you can override the default configuration properties by adding an `application.properties` file under `/apps/` in the image.

+### Important note
+This repository is created for testing the capabilities of the Eureka Server and it is used in a test environment only.
+It is highly recommended to be used only for testing.